vmb24/mobile-frontend-vmb-challenge/README.md

 # mobile-vmb-challenge
-VMB Mobile Smart Agriculture Solution for challenge using React Native, Tailwind, AI with AWS Bedrock and others resources and other features.
+VMB mobile smart agriculture solution for challenge using React Native, Tailwind, AI with AWS Bedrock and others resources and features.